SkyTeam: 2010s: Second major expansion and tenth anniversary

 On 1 November, Shanghai Airlines exited from Star Alliance to join SkyTeam in the future under its parent company, future SkyTeam member China Eastern Airlines.
-This bolstered SkyTeam's presence in the People's Republic of China and surrounding areas, making the SkyTeam the number one alliance in the region.
+This bolstered SkyTeam's presence in the People's Republic of China and surrounding areas, making SkyTeam the number one alliance in the region.
 Garuda Indonesia formally started its joining process on 23 November and was scheduled to be integrated by 2012.
-Upon joining, the airline became the second Southeast Asian airline to join SkyTeam, therefore challenging Star Alliance's dominance in the region through Thai Airways International and Singapore Airlines.
+Upon joining, the airline became the second Southeast Asian airline to join SkyTeam, therefore once again challenging Star Alliance's dominance in the region through Thai Airways International and Singapore Airlines.